How to Clean Carpet With Baking Soda

 Once you have your materials ready, follow these steps to clean and refresh your carpet:

 First, start by vacuuming the area thoroughly to remove dust, loose debris, and pet hair, especially in the corners and along the edges.
+You can use your vacuum or ChomChom Roller Pet Hair Remover.
 This preparation allows the baking soda to penetrate deeply into ingrained grime and odors, rather than just addressing surface debris.

 Close-up of a vacuum head gliding along baseboards and into corners, lifting dust and pet hair; crisp fiber detail.